mathspp/mathspp/pages/02.blog/elo-rating-system-simulation/item.md

 The screenshot above also refers to the same Streamlit web app.

-# ELO-based rating system for quizzes
+# Elo-based rating system for quizzes

 What I'm trying to do is design a decent rating system for a quiz app.
 The idea is that the quiz questions will have a rating,